alistairduffey/alistairduffey.github.io/_posts/2023-05-31-PolarGeoReview.md

+---
+layout: post
-# New paper - Solar Geoengineering in the Polar Regions, A Review
+title: New paper - Solar Geoengineering in the Polar Regions, A Review
+---

 Our review examines in some detail what we know so far about the expected polar climate response to solar geoengineering.
 We focus on SAI, considering both global and more localised deployments, but also consider some other potential methods, such as marine cloud brightening and cirrus cloud thinning.